stanford-oval/wikidata-emnlp23/README.md

 # Repo structure

+- The WikiWebQuestions dataset can be found under directory `WikiWebQuestions`;

 - Training data for all models published in our paper can be found under directory `training_data`;

-- Prediction results for all models published in our paper can be found under directory `predicted_results`;
+- Prediction results for all models published in our paper can be found under directory `predicted_results`.

 ## Model names